-Dapansutrile (also known as OLT1177) exhibits exceptional attributes as a pharmaceutical product, most notably: compelling nonclinical efficacy and early clinical benefit, no observed human toxicity, an attractive pharmacokinetic profile and low cost of goods.
-Dapansutrile has a unique pharmacological profile, inhibiting inducible interleukin (IL)-1β and IL-18 production.
+Dapansutrile (lab code: OLT1177®) exhibits exceptional attributes as a pharmaceutical product, most notably: compelling nonclinical efficacy and clinical benefit, no observed human toxicity, an attractive pharmacokinetic profile and cost of goods.

 Olatec has completed two placebo-controlled Phase 2 studies with the topical formulation of dapansutrile in patients with osteoarthritis (OA).
-In both the 2-week Phase 2 study as well as the 6-week Phase 2 study, topically applied dapansutrile demonstrated a reduction of pain that significantly exceeded the Minimal Clinically Important Improvement (MCII) as established in the literature .
+In two Phase 2 studies, topically applied dapansutrile demonstrated a reduction of pain associated with inflammation that significantly exceeded the Minimal Clinically Important Improvement (MCII) as established in the literature (Tubach 2012).
 In both studies, the reduction of pain was most pronounced in the subset of subjects with more severe and advanced OA.
 In all three studies, dapansutrile exhibited a remarkably clean safety profile.
-Following approval in the OA indication, the Company plans to expand the label for the topical treatment of chronic musculoskeletal pain.

 Other Disease Indications Currently in Preclinical Development for Dapansutrile